10 Ways To Let Go Of Someone You Love

 What does letting go even mean?

 Letting go is an intense, confusing process much like grief.
 You don't know where it's going and every day feels different.
-On a good day, you think it's the right thing to do, but on a bad day the self-doubt haunts you.
+On a good day, you think it's the right thing to do, but on a bad day the self-doubt can haunt you.

 Being able to let go of someone (or something) often takes several tries before actually doing it.
-Some choose never to let go because even the anticipation of the pain is unbearable.
+Some choose never to let go because anticipating the pain is unbearable.
 Some stay in abusive relationships because it's less painful than being alone.

 I am not advocating anyone stay in an abusive relationship.
 Letting go often triggers a fear of abandonment.
 This becomes a stuck point preventing you from moving forward.

 So how do you start?

 Here are some steps to guide you in how to let go.